chronicleprotocol/self-kisser/README.md

 >
 > Make it _physical_ ;)

-The `SelfKisser` is a simple contract allowing everyone to whitelist (`kiss`) themselves on a set of supported _Chronicle Protocol_ oracles.
+The `SelfKisser` is a simple contract allowing everyone to whitelist (`kiss`) themselves on _Chronicle Protocol_ oracles.
 This allows easy access during e.g. hackathons.

 > **Warning**
 >
 > This contract may never be deployed to production environments!

 ## How to get physical?